Skip to content

 Overview

-Want to travel with faculty and your fellow Morehouse brothers?
-This is your chance!
-Faculty-led programs are short-term and occur during summer, winter break, J-Mester, and spring break.
+Faculty-led programs allow students to travel for a shorter period of time with the support of Morehouse faculty and staff.
+Trips occur during winter break, J-Mester, spring break, and summer.
 This is a great option for students traveling internationally for the first time.
-Some faculty-led programs offer academic credit or are part of a course.

 Length